 What does the Housing SEPP do?

-The Housing SEPP has made the planning system simpler by consolidating 5 former housing-related policies:
+The Housing SEPP has simplified planning by combining 5 policies:

 - State Environmental Planning Policy No 70 – Affordable Housing (Revised Schemes) (SEPP 70)